PennyLaneAI/pennylane/doc/development/deprecations.rst

 New operator arithmetic deprecations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This release completes the main phase of PennyLane's switchover to an updated approach for handling
+The v0.36 release completes the main phase of PennyLane's switchover to an updated approach for handling
 arithmetic operations between operators, check out the :ref:`Updated operators <new_opmath>` page
 for more details.
 The old system is still accessible via :func:`~.disable_new_opmath`.
 However, the
 old system will be removed in an upcoming release and should be treated as deprecated.
 The following